seedstack/website/content/getting-started/project-templates/web.md

 {{% callout info %}}
 Note that the directory in brackets are not created by the archetype.
-They are the recommended locations if you need to add any business domain to your project.
+They are the recommended locations if you need to add any business domain or static resources to your project.
 You can also choose to put the domain in a separate [domain module](../domain).
 {{% /callout %}}

 # Conversion to WAR